abhishek1850/spotify-clone/README.md

+⚠️ This is a personal project for learning purposes.
+It is not affiliated with or endorsed by Spotify.

 # 📻 Spotify Clone 🎧

 A fully responsive **Spotify UI clone** built using **HTML, CSS, and JavaScript**, mimicking the look and feel of the real Spotify web player.